pr4deepr/imagej_macros/README.md

 ## _alignment_SIFT_tiff.ijm
 Image registration or alignment of tiff files in a folder.
 Same as above, but can be used on a folder of tiff files.
-This macro saves it in a folder named "Aligned images" and also has a progress bar indicating the status of the analysis.
+This macro saves the aligned images in a folder named "Aligned images" and also has a progress bar indicating the status of the analysis.